TeachersFirst - Featured Sites: Week of May 11, 2014

 This site includes advertising.

-In the ClassroomIf you want to remove distracting advertisements, use a tool such as Readability (reviewed here).
+In the ClassroomIf you want to remove distracting advertisements, use a tool such as Readability Test Tool, reviewed here.
 Bookmark Love My Science for use throughout the year as a resource for quick and easy science experiments.
 Challenge cooperative learning groups to create videos demonstrating experiments and share them on a site such as TeacherTube reviewed here.
 Share ideas found on this site with parents to try at home with their student.

 GradesK to 12